tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-do-not-trust-the-ssms.md

 What about adding some defaults to the table, if you use the SSMS table designer, it will just create those and you have no way to specify a name for the default.

-Here is how to create a default with T-SQL, now you can specify a name and make sure it matches your shop&#8217;s naming convention
+Here is how to create a default with T-SQL, now you can specify a name and make sure it matches your shop's naming convention

 sql
 ALTER TABLE dbo.TestInt ADD CONSTRAINT
 	DF_TestInt_Col1 DEFAULT 1 FOR Col1
 ```

-About that yellow key icon, let&#8217;s add a primary key to our table, I can do the following with T-SQL, I can also make it non clustered if I want to
+About that yellow key icon, let's add a primary key to our table, I can do the following with T-SQL, I can also make it non clustered if I want to

 sql
 ALTER TABLE dbo.TestInt ADD CONSTRAINT